GitLiveApp/GitLive/_sections/visibility-android-studio.md

 ### Which issue are they currently working on?

 Once an issue tracker has been connected, GitLive's [issue tracking](/docs/issuetracking/){:class="internal-link"} feature can be used.
-This allows you to pinpoint which exact issues your teammates are currently making progress on.
-This can be used to give teammates more context than a simple branch name.
+This allows you to share the current issue you are working on, providing your teammates with more context than the repository / branch level.

 ![View Issues Others are Working on](/uploads/android-studio-issue-tracker-visibility.jpeg "View Issues Others are Working on"){:class="screenshot"}